-Post-session Integration: After the Music-Imagery experience, you will again talk with the therapist and review and integrate the imagery.
+Post-session Processing: After the Music-Imagery experience, you will again talk with the therapist and review and integrate the imagery.
 The therapist may assist you find a meaning of the imagery and reflect on your life.

-Nami Yoshihara, MS, MT-BC
+Nami Yoshihara, PhD, MT-BC